apache/mxnet/example/gluon/DCGAN/README.md

 ![inception score with GPU](https://github.com/pengxin99/incubator-mxnet/blob/dcgan-inception_score/example/gluon/DCGAN/pic/inception_score_cifar10.png)

 ## Quick start
-use below code to see the configurations you can set:
+Use the following code to see the configurations you can set:
 ```python
 python dcgan.py -h
 ```